-The safety of our community is our priority.
-Due to COVID-19, all volunteer activities are suspended until at least April 30, 2020.
+Due to COVID-19, all new volunteer activities are temporarily suspended.
 Please be sure to fill out a volunteer interest form and we will reach out to you when volunteer operations resume.
 We greatly appreciate your continued support.

 Our trails remain open for day use and we hope the community finds respite along the Wissahickon.
 Visit the Department of Health’s dedicated COVID-19 webpage for up-to-date information and guidance regarding COVID-19 in Pennsylvania.